labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/step3.md

 print("Worker thread finished, but we don't have its return value!")
 ```

+Here, we're using the `threading.Thread` class to start the `worker` function in a new thread.
+The main thread doesn't wait for the `worker` function to finish and continues its execution.
+However, when the `worker` thread finishes, we have no easy way to get the return value.

+### Step 5: Run the Threaded Code

-5. Save and run the file again:
+Save the file again and run it using the same command:

 ```
 python ~/project/futures_demo.py
 ```

-Notice that we can't access the return value from the thread.
+You'll notice that the main thread continues, the worker thread runs, but we can't access the return value of the `worker` function.

+### Step 6: Use a `Future` Manually

-6. Now, let's use a `Future` to solve this problem.
-Add the following code:
+To solve the problem of getting the return value from a thread, we can use a `Future` object.
+Add the following code to the `futures_demo.py` file:

 ```python
 # Part 3: Using a Future to get the result